Natural satellite: Dimensions

 The seven largest natural satellites in the Solar System (those bigger than 2,500 km across) are Jupiter's Galilean moons (Ganymede, Callisto, Io, and Europa), Saturn's moon Titan, Earth's moon, and Neptune's captured natural satellite Triton.
-Triton, the smallest of these, has more mass than all smaller natural satellites together.
-Similarly in the next size group of nine mid-sized natural satellites, between 1,000 km and 1,600 km across, Titania, Oberon, Rhea, Iapetus, Charon, Ariel, Umbriel, Dione, and Tethys, the smallest, Tethys, has more mass than all smaller natural satellites together.
-As well as the natural satellites of the various planets, there are also over 80 known natural satellites of the dwarf planets, minor planets and other small Solar System bodies.
-Some studies estimate that up to 15% of all trans-Neptunian objects could have satellites.
+Of these, Ganymede and Titan are larger than the planet Mercury, while Callisto is about the same size.
+The next size group of nine mid-sized natural satellites, between 1,000 km and 1,600 km across, consists of Titania, Oberon, Rhea, Iapetus, Charon, Ariel, Umbriel, Dione, and Tethys, the smallest.
+As well as the natural satellites of the various planets, there are hundreds of known natural satellites of the dwarf planets, minor planets and other small Solar System bodies.